Mental Health Spotlight: A Trauma-Informed Approach to Treating First Responders in the Dental Setting

 When you arrive on the scene, you see a mom standing outside the car, waving you in, crying in desperation as her child is trapped in the vehicle.
 You have done this so many times, and you go on autopilot, relying on training and muscle memory, and tuck away any emotion that may be rising in your core.
 There is no time or room for emotion.

 You gave it all you had, but the rescue does not have a happy ending.
 You and your crew go back to the station, exhausted and defeated.
 It is now 6:00 a.m., and you have one hour until the next crew comes in for relief, and you head out into the world.
 You have one hour to process the loss, the sights and sounds, the mother’s voice and pleas for help.
 What’s next?
 You do what you always do.
 You tape it up and head home to your awaiting family that wants to know how your night was.
-You cannot tell them because it is too heavy and they would not understand.
+You cannot tell them because it is too heavy and they will not understand.
 Instead, you bury the emotions deep inside, put a smile on your face, kiss your spouse good morning, and load your kids in the car for school.

 Perhaps you leave the station and go to the dental office for a hygiene appointment you scheduled six months ago.
 You walk into the operatory to a hygienist who greets you with a smile.
 You think, “Oh good, the hygienist seems nice.
 I can rest in the dental chair for a bit.”